↓

 9/10/2022 Mindfulness or Mindlessness?
 Mindfulness, or as some zennists refer to it — “Macmindfulness,” has gotten very popular of late, with all kinds of newbies teaching meditation, particularly psychologists and therapists.

-Insofar as mindfulness practice encourages paying attention to the present, without ruminating on the past and future, it is well within the traditional approach to meditation.
+Insofar as mindfulness practice encourages paying attention to the present moment, without ruminating on the past and future, it is well within the traditional approach to meditation.
 However there are a few issues with modern mindfulness which can cause serious mental cramps in those trying to practice it.

 The most frequent cramp occurs when trying to practice the common injunction to “just observe the breath without controlling it.”
 Over and over in my occasional forays onto discussion sites, such as r/meditation on reddit, I run across meditators who are distressed at their inability to observe the breath without controlling it.
 That shouldn’t be surprising, since it’s physically impossible to do so.